fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 Keep in mind the point of this little section is not to call anyone out but to present a more ideal way of going about things.

-When I was getting my head around OpenGL years ago I followed a particular YouTube tutor who covered OpenGL in respect to game development and did a pretty good job of it, however, there was one section in one of his videos which always irked me - and that was when he [demonstrated](https://github.com/BennyQBD/3DGameEngine/blob/master/src/com/base/engine/rendering/Shader.java#L176) his way of getting and storing the names of his shader uniforms.
+When I was getting my head around OpenGL I followed a particular YouTube tutor who covered OpenGL in respect to game development and did a pretty good job of it, however, there was one section in one of his videos which always irked me - and that was when he [demonstrated](https://github.com/BennyQBD/3DGameEngine/blob/master/src/com/base/engine/rendering/Shader.java#L176) his way of getting and storing all the names of his shader uniforms.

 tl;dr: he parsed the shader sources himself!
 You don't have to do that!